-Note: For informational purposes only.
-Holdings of Vontobel Fund - GEC as of the period noted and subject to change.
+Note: Holdings of the strategy's representative portfolio and for illustrative purposes only.
+References to holdings should not be considered a recommendation to purchase, hold. or sell any security.
 No assumption should be made as to the profitability or performance of any security associated with them.